mimaison/MessageHub/index.md

 # Getting started with Message Hub
 {: #messagehub}

-{{site.data.keyword.messagehub_full}} is a scalable, distributed, high throughput message bus to unite your on-premises and off-premises cloud technologies.
+{{site.data.keyword.messagehub_full}} is a scalable, distributed, high throughput messaging service that enables applications and services to communicate easily and reliably.
 {:shortdesc}

 Using {{site.data.keyword.messagehub}}, you can complete the following tasks:

-* Wire microservices together by using open protocols
+* Offload work to back-end worker processes
 * Connect stream data to analytics to realize powerful insights
 * Feed event data to multiple applications to react in real time

-For example, you can use {{site.data.keyword.messagehub}} to publish inventory changes, create a centralized bus for real-time data, or enable apps to offload work to back-end worker processes.
+* Transfer data into another service such as long-term storage

 To get started with {{site.data.keyword.messagehub}}
-and start sending and receiving messages, use the Java™ sample.
+and start sending and receiving messages, you can use the Java™ sample.
 The sample shows how a producer sends messages to a consumer using a topic.
 The same sample program is used to consume messages and produce messages.